Generic Name: Ragweed Pollen Allergen Extract (RAG weed POL uhn AL er juhn EK strakt)

 What do I need to tell my doctor BEFORE I take Ragwitek?

-- If you have an allergy to this medicine or any part of Ragwitek.
+- If you have an allergy to Ragwitek (ragweed pollen allergen extract) or any part of Ragwitek (ragweed pollen allergen extract).

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.